tubackkhoa/tkframework/README.md

 React + Redux + Saga + Relay + GraphQL + Express + Sequelize + Material-UI + Webpack + Babel example with hot reloading and routing
 ===========================================================================================
 The purpose of this framework is to show how to set up a concise [React](https://facebook.github.io/react) app aimed at rapid development and sophisticated asynchronic processing.
 The actual application code is written using [ECMAScript 6](http://www.ecma-international.org/ecma-262/6.0), [JSX](https://facebook.github.io/jsx/), and [not-yet-standardized JavaScript](https://github.com/tc39/proposals) syntax.
 As of 10/2016, modern browsers (excluding IE11 and older, naturally) [implement more than 90% of ES6 specification](https://kangax.github.io/compat-table/es6), and therefore it is no more absolutely necessary to transpile ES6 into ES5, unless support for obsolete browsers is required.
 In such case, [Babel preset for ES6->ES5 transpilation](http://babeljs.io/docs/plugins/preset-es2015) can be used.
+For more detail, please go to this [React Ecosystem and Tutorials](TUTORIAL.md)

 Main dependencies
 -----------------